 Given the current environment, it is more important than ever for companies to incorporate sustainability into their long-term strategies.
 By this, we are not talking about good governance and corporate citizenry, we are talking about developing a robust business strategy for navigating environmental and social change.
 Sustainability is fundamentally intertwined with and a function of visionary thought, disciplined leadership (especially in crisis), being on the right side of societal change, and contributing to the needs of others.

 Technology and an Era of Accelerated Change

 (Fig. 1) A monumental era of investment, fueled by credit and new technology, has accelerated and enabled disruption

 Source: Marketing 360.
 The information presented herein is shown for illustrative, informational purposes only.
 This is not intended to be investment advice or a recommendation to take any particular investment action.
+The specific securities identified and described are for informational purposes only and do not represent recommendations.
 The trademarks shown above are the property of the respective owners.
-T. Rowe Price is not endorsed, sponsored, or otherwise affiliated with any of the trademark owners represented by the trademarks shown above.
+T. Rowe Price is not endorsed, sponsored, or otherwise affiliated with any of the trademark owners represented by the trademarks

 Just as the GFC was a reckoning for financial companies, so has the current health crisis been for the technology sector.
 Big tech companies like Apple, Amazon, and Netflix are not unfamiliar with ESG controversy.
 Their business models have driven and benefited from tremendous societal changes in the way we communicate, shop, and watch TV.
 While these societal shifts have driven topline growth, they also have created more operational risks.
 With so much at stake, many technology companies have been taking material steps to address their approach to ESG considerations in human capital management and ethics (supporting increased payment of international taxes).